pass-the-salt/2025/content/english/annual-report/_index.md

 **Crisis management**
   * 📣 As soon as we detected that the server was down, we (re)communicated the university's address via social media (X, Mastodon, LinkedIn). **Finally, people ended up arriving more or less on time** 🎉
   * 🛠️ **Recovering temporary website:** In the middle of the afternoon, we brought **the site back online on GitHub Pages** thanks to the fact that it was mostly static (Hugo).
 The program, based on Pretalx and self-hosted on the server, was affected.
 Fortunately, we were **able to replace the program with a PDF** generated elsewhere for physical display. <br><br><img src="/images/recovery-team.jpg" alt="2025 recovery team" width="100%"/><br> *The recovery team at work to bring up a backup website online.
 Photo by @julioloayzam.* <br><br>
   * **Server is back:** The server was repaired and returned to us by OVH at 8 p.m.
 Everything on it was replaced except for the disks, which meant we didn't have to do a full restore.
 The logs mentioned CPU overheating.
-From there, it's easy to speculate that the data center's air conditioning struggled to keep the servers at the right temperature on that particularly hot day #EasyConspiracies 🤷‍♂️ 😉
+From there, as the server is hosted in a datacenter in Roubaix near Lille, it's easy to speculate that the data center's air conditioning struggled to keep the servers at the right temperature on that particularly hot day #EasyConspiracies 🤷‍♂️ 😉

 **Law of series:** At the end of the conference, when we wanted to save the videos/slides from the year from our archive site to our backup disk, as we do every year, the data from the previous 15 years (RMLL+PTS) told us... *“We're gone, bye!”*. #WhenItDoesNotWork.
 We backed up everything again.